BACK TO DIRECTIVES

 The Core Principle

-A disciplined system knows when to stop.
+A disciplined system knows when the work is finished.

 Why This Fails for Most People